awsdocs/aws-freertos-docs/doc_source/portingguide/afr-porting-pkcs.md

 **To port the corePKCS11 library**

-1. Port the PKCS \#11 API functions\.
+1. Port the PKCS \#11 API functions implemented by corePKCS11\.

    The PKCS \#11 API is dependent on the implementation of cryptographic primitives, such as SHA256 hashing and Elliptic Curve Digital Signature Algorithm \(ECDSA\) signing\.

    The FreeRTOS implementation of PKCS \#11 uses the cryptographic primitives implemented in the mbedTLS library\.
 FreeRTOS includes a port for mbedTLS\.
-If your target hardware offloads crypto to a separate module, or if you want to use a software implementation of the cryptographic primitives other than mbedTLS, you need to modify the existing PKCS \#11 port\.
+If your target hardware offloads crypto to a separate module, or if you want to use a software implementation of the cryptographic primitives other than mbedTLS, you need to modify the existing PKCS \#11 implementation\.

-1. Port the PKCS \# 11 Platform Abstraction Layer \(PAL\) for device\-specific certificate and key storage\.
+1. Port the corePKCS11 Platform Abstraction Layer \(PAL\) for device\-specific certificate and key storage\.

    If you decide to use the FreeRTOS implementation of PKCS \#11, little customization is required to read and write cryptographic objects to non\-volatile memory \(NVM\), such as onboard flash memory\.

    Cryptographic objects should be stored in a section of NVM that is not initialized and is not erased on device reprogramming\.
-Users of the PKCS \#11 library should be able to provision devices with credentials, and then reprogram the device with a new application that accesses these credentials through the PKCS \#11 interface\.
+Users of the corePKCS11 library should be able to provision devices with credentials, and then reprogram the device with a new application that accesses these credentials through the corePKCS11 interface\.

-   PKCS \#11 PAL ports must provide a location to store:
+   corePKCS11 PAL ports must provide a location to store:
    + The device client certificate\.
    + The device client private key\.
    + The device client public key\.